taina-labs/tekoa/tecnico/RFC_ARQUITETURA.md

 This RFC defines the technical architecture for Tainá, a community-owned digital infrastructure platform delivered as a Progressive Web Application (PWA).
 Tainá is a superapp monolith that combines multiple services (messaging, photos, file storage) into a single, cohesive user experience, enabling communities to self-host their digital services with complete data sovereignty.

+**Core Philosophy: Technology for Liberation, Not Capture**

+Tainá is fundamentally different from mainstream platforms.
+We design for **less usage, not more**.
+This is a tool for digital sovereignty and community empowerment - not a product engineered to capture attention or maximize engagement metrics.
+Our default settings promote healthy technology use: notifications off by default, no algorithmic manipulation, no dark patterns to keep users "engaged."

 The architecture prioritizes rapid MVP development through a mobile-first PWA approach while maintaining clear service boundaries for future client extraction.
 Built as a modular monolith in Elixir/Phoenix with LiveView, Tainá delivers real-time, app-like experiences without the complexity of separate native applications or API layers.

+**Design Principles for Sovereign Communities:**
+- Default to privacy and minimalism (notifications disabled by default)
+- No distinction between "DM" and "group" - flexibility over rigid categorization
+- Community control over all data and infrastructure
+- Open-source, auditable, forkable
+- Designed for dissenting communities and digital resistance

 ## System Overview